fburlig/BKRRW_Schools/README.md

 ### Code
 Upon obtaining data from PG&E, and populating as per the above file structure, researchers can replicate our results by running the code in the following order:

-1) `BKRRW_Schools/00_MASTER_set_paths.do` sets all paths for use in subsequent Stata .do files.
+1) `BKRRW_Schools/00_MASTER_set_paths.do` sets all paths for use in subsequent `Stata` .do files.
 Before using this, you will need to change the master paths to match your directory structure.

-2) `BKRRW_Schools/Build/B00_MASTER_build_all.do` runs all code to build datasets in Stata.
+2) `BKRRW_Schools/Build/B00_MASTER_build_all.do` runs all code to build datasets in `Stata`.
 Note that some portions of this build are run in `R`.
 Researchers will have to run the 4 `.R` files in the `BKRRW_Schools/Build` folder at the appropriate time partway through the `BOO_MASTER_build_all.do` file.
-This code takes large amounts of memory and is quite slow, due to the use of interval electricity metering data.
+This code takes large amounts of memory and is quite slow (ie, may take several days to run), due to the use of interval electricity metering data.

 3) `BKRRW_Schools/Analyze/A00_MASTER_analysis_all.do` runs all analysis code in Stata.